101 Best Things to Do on Oʻahu, Hawaiʻi

 96. Castles Beach

-Located outside of all the busyness in downtown Kailua, Castles Beach is a great kid-friendly beach away from the crowds that you can expect to see at neighboring beaches, like Kailua and Lanikai.
+Located just outside the busyness of downtown Kailua, Castles Beach is a calm, beautiful white-sand beach away from all the crowds that typically make their way to neighboring beaches, like Kailua and Lanikai.

 Google Maps Directions: Castle Beach